wibus-wee/dotfiles/README.md

 This is a collection of my dotfiles.

 - Using `rcm` to manage the dotfiles.
+- Using `Brewfile` to install the packages.

+> [!NOTE]
+> It will backup your development environment, and install the dotfiles.
+>
+> Quickly restore your brand new computer to your familiar development environment.

 ## Installation

-If your computer is a brand new one, you can use the following command to install the dotfiles.
+If computer is **a brand new one**, you can use the following command to install the dotfiles:

 ```bash
 # Generate SSH key, GPG key, or import your keys' backup create by `sign.sh`